cljsrn/cljsrn-org/src/index.md

 ## Using

+### react-native-figwheel-bridge

+[react-native-figwheel-bridge](https://github.com/bhauman/react-native-figwheel-bridge) is a simple approach to setup React Native with ClojureScript + Figwheel + REPL on top of a standard React Native project.
+Follow the readme, the approach seems to work great as described.

 ### Re-Natal

 [Re-Natal](https://github.com/drapanjanas/re-natal) is the most popular and most actively developed.
 The consensus on #cljsrn slack channel is that it's probably the way to go.
 It supports up-to-date versions of React Native, Reagent and Om Next, iOS and Android, Figwheel, and has a nice way to require native packages and static images.